 Verstappen pips McLarens for Imola pole to match Senna record

-World champion Max Verstappen rebounded from practice problems when he maintained his 100% Grand Prix qualifying season record at the Emilia Romagna weekend and tied a Formula One record from Ayrton Senna.
+World champion Max Verstappen rebounded from practice problems when he maintained his 100% record this season in race qualifying at the Emilia Romagna Grand Prix and tied a Formula One record with Ayrton Senna.

 Verstappen found some extra pace after coming fifth, sixth and seventh in the three Imola practice sessions, saying via team radio "What a difficult start but we turned it around."